Khawpuneiei/AUTOMATIC_DATA-SCIENCE-PIPELINE/README.md

 #  AUTOMATIC DATA SCIENCE PIPELINE
 ##  Project description
-This project will provide you an easy automate data science pipeline for you.
-Just need only dataset csv file and a few question Boom!!!
-**" A SMooooooooTH automate data science pipeline for you "**
+This project will provide you an easy automate data science pipeline for you. \n Just need only dataset csv file and a few question Boom!!! \n **" A SMooooooooTH automate data science pipeline for you "**
 ##  Feature
 - mini database that can config your data